dzaima/CBQN/src/README.md

 Functions ending with `P` (or sometimes containing `p` or `P`) take a pointer argument (as opposed to a (NaN-boxed) `B`).
 Functions ending with `U` return (or take) a non-owned object (`U` = "unincremented").
 Functions ending with `_c1` are monadic implementations, `_c2` are dyadic (see [builtin implementations](#builtin-implementations))
+Functions ending with `G` can only be called with some guarantee (e.g. argument is heap-allocated, or fits in some type, etc).
 Variables starting with `bi_` are builtins (primitives or special values).
 Which arguments are consumed usually is described in a comment after the function or its prototype.
 Otherwise, check the source.